Online Training Activities

 - Motivation to be a self-directed learner

-- Basic knowledge of computers, as well as email & internet access
+- Basic knowledge of computers, as well as email and internet access

 - Interest in professional development